 - Repeat step 2 through 4 only if the toothpick comes out dry, meaning the terrarium is ready to be watered.

 Amount of Water: Too much water will drown the plants.
 For this reason, we ask you to use approximately 2-3 three shots worth of water.
 You might notice the water will travel all the way down the container.
 Slowly, the soil will start to absorb the water.
 You can poke the soil within 2-3 hours and see if the top of the soil is wet, if not add 1-2 additional shots of water.
 It’s always best to under water because you can add more water.
 Over watering cannot be corrected and it will lead to damaging of the root system and drowning of the plants.

 Signs of over and under water:

-Type of Light: Most succulents prefer super bright light.
+Type of Light: Most succulents prefer super some direct sunlight and filtered bright light.
 Some succulents when exposed to direct sunlight for a long period of time will end up burnt, more especially in the east coast.
 Succulents with the protective powdery coat usually do very well when exposed directly to sunlight.
 You can tell if the succulent have been burnt by the sun due to a change of its natural colour to a darker blackish colour and the leafs will be falling apart.
 One-two hours of direct sun light for some should be fine.
 To prevent the succulents from becoming burnt, it is best to expose them to bright indirect light.